Ejdamm/market-board/README.md

 ### Install
 * Run `composer install` inside the git repository root folder.
 * copy /config/config.php.example to /config/config.php and change the credentials to your database setup.
 The same goes for phinx.php.example.
+* Create logfile and give apache permssion to write to it e.g. `chown www-data:www-data logs/app.log`

 ## Database migration
 Database migration is done with phinx.
 Usage: